Through the window of the Oval Office, the sunlight tried to shine, only to be dimmed by thin curtains, and illuminating nothing of importance.

-Lounging in a chair, legs crossed, sat Barack Obama, swirling a glass of water in his left hand.
+Lounging in a chair, legs crossed, sat Barack Obama, swirling a glass of a cloudy, translucent liquid in his left hand.
 ‘Come and sit with me, Donald.’
 Barack held out his right hand, gesturing to the floor by his feet.
 ‘Please.’

 And the president did as told.
 He sat on the floor at Barack’s feet, gazing up at the former president.
 ‘What’s happening to me?’
 The president’s eyed welled with tears.
 ‘My head kills.
 I have a headache, a huge headache, let me tell you.’
 He looked to the gramophone on the desk.
 ‘Can we put on my Wagner record?’ he asked Obama.

 Barack shook his head and raised a finger to his lips.
 ‘Shh,’ he shushed.
 ‘I don’t care for Wagner.
 There’s—uh—something else I’d rather us listen to.’

 The delicate notes of a Steinway emanated behind them.
 Soft chords repeated and repeated.
 In the golden lantern light, Tulsi Gabbard, seated at the piano, followed the sheet music.